sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - section-nuances.md

 **Match on all text**

-For horizontal sections, you can create a section with each newline if you match on all text for the Match parameter.
+For horizontal sections, you can create a section starting at each newline if you match on all text for the Match parameter.
 Take the following steps:

 - Define a section group with specific text matches for the Start and End parameters of the section group.